ysyk2021/the-power-of-imagination-unleashing-creative-potential-and-driving-change/src/chapter-1-1.md

-Chapter 1: Explanation of the Book's Purpose and Goals
+Explanation of the Book's Purpose and Goals
 ======================================================

 Welcome to "The Power of Imagination: Unleashing Creative Potential and Driving Change."
 In this chapter, we will delve into the purpose and goals of this book, setting the stage for the transformative journey ahead.